 Mammals that are also sighted in this sanctuary are barking deer, yellow-throated martens, Himalayan brown bears, and red pandas.
 Beside these wildlife, Takin, Red Fox, and Musk Deer can also be found in the Fambongyla Wildlife Sanctuary, but at higher altitudes.
 Some very commonly seen mammals in this wildlife sanctuary are Himalayan striped squirrels.

-Bhaledunga Maenam Hill One-Day Trek in Ravangla
+Bhaledunga Maenam Hill Trek: The Best One-Day Trek in Sikkim

 Sikkim Day Trek with a Tour is an idle way to look around the Sikkim Himalayas.
 Sikkim, a small state in the Indian Himalayas, provides a perfect destination to get away from all the hustle and bustle of city life.
 Take a day hike to Maenam Wildlife Sanctuary.
 A 21-kilometer round trek and enjoy unprecedented views of the Himalayas and of the plains down below.
 Combine the one-day trek in Sikkim with a tour of Temi Tarku Tea Garden, the only tea garden in Sikkim; visit the Buddha Park in Ravangla; and drive to Kalimpong.
 A small, laid-back town in Darjeeling Hills famous for it’s flower nurseries.